marcosdipaolo/auth/README.md

 ###
 The `Auth` constructor receives as a unique argument a `PDO` instance connected to your app's database.
 This connection is necessary to check credentials and register users.
+The rest of the operations can be performed without passing anything, like logging in or logging out a user, checking if there's a user logged in, or getting the logged user.

 The login and logout method just puts or remove the user in the `user` session's key.
 In order to do so `Auth` makes use of the `marcosdipaolo/session` package.

 ### Usage